metadata toggle

 The recommended dose is 30 mg of the active substances together (i.e. 25 mg sulfadiazine and 5 mg trimethoprim) per kg body weight, equivalent to 10 g powder per 100 kg, once or twice daily for 5 days.
 Frequency of dosing is decided on basis of the susceptibility of the pathogens involved and location of the infection.

-To ensure a correct dosage body weight should be determined as accurately as possible to avoid under dosing.
-The use of suitably calibrated weighing equipment for the administration of the calculated amount of the product is recommended when using the jars or parts of the sachets.
+To ensure a correct dosage body weight should be determined as accurately as possible.
+The use of suitably calibrated weighing equipment for the administration of the calculated amount of the veterinary medicinal product is recommended when using the jars or parts of the sachets.

 In case of an overdose loose faeces or diarrhoea may be observed.
 This is generally self-limiting, but if needed can be treated symptomatically, e.g. fluid therapy in case of dehydration.